 Asset Review, Tracking and Updating

-We will provide regular reviews of your asset funding, and will also provide regular funding updating to ensure that your trust is fully funded and will work as it designed.
+We will provide regular reviews of your asset funding, and will also provide regular funding updates to ensure that your trust is fully funded and will work as it designed.

 Within sixty (60) days after your estate plan is completed, (or as soon thereafter as you can arrange for all your family to participate), we will provide you the opportunity to meet with us, your family members, and your financial and professional advisors who will implement your plan so we can answer of their questions, explain how your plan works, and explain how to settle your trust upon your passing.